kaylanhua/cs262/design1/experimentation/engineering.md

 - [ ] fix the threading issues (joining the threads)
 - [x] not allowing percentage signs
 - [x] splitting messages sent at once to client (preventing it from being interpreted as one long message)
+- [ ] when user logs in, the message queue sends everything in the queue, not just the first one

 operations
 1. create account